 Top 4 Steps to Improve Credit Score fast

 1. Paying your bills on time:

 If you are in search of a way to increase your credit score, then the first thing, you should do is start paying your bills on time.
 If you have been underestimating the importance you paying your bills in a timely manner, then you made a huge mistake.
 Whether or not you have been paying your bills in the past is the first thing most finance lenders want to know.
 This is the reason that your credit history governs almost 35% of your credit score.
 Your credit score is severely damaged when you do not make mandatory payments.
 So, you will have to start paying your bills on time immediately, if you want your score to start rising in the next month.

 2. Maintaining your credit card balances:

 Your credit score will also be lowered if you have high outstanding debt.
 Your credit score will lower by almost 70 points if you max out your credit cards.
-Rather than maxing out a single card, you should try keeping you credit-card balances below 25% of your limits by transferring the balance to several other cards.
+Rather than maxing out a single card, you should try keeping your credit-card balances below 25% of your limits by transferring the balance to several other cards.
 So, if possible do your best to pay off all your debt because this will significantly increase your credit score.
-Credit Repair Ease makes it easy for household owners and business owners to fix bad credit score with our smart & unique credit repair process.
+Credit Repair Ease makes it easy for household owners and business owners to fix bad credit scores with our smart & unique credit repair process.

 3. Not closing paid-off accounts:

-Your total available credit will reduce if you close old accounts and as a result of this your utilization ratio will also change.
+Your total available credit will reduce if you close old accounts and as a result of this, your utilization ratio will also change.
 This will also lower your score as well.
-Your credit history will also be shortened if you shut down your oldest credit accounts and this will also reduce the worth your credit, causing your score to drop.
+Your credit history will also be shortened if you shut down your oldest credit accounts and this will also reduce the worth of your credit, causing your score to drop.